digital-blueprint/handbook/docs/frameworks/relay/dev/base_entities.md

 With the example config above, users with the ```MAY_READ_FOO``` attribute may request the ```foo``` attribute and all users may request the ```bar``` attribute of a person.
 See [Access Control Policies](../admin/access_control.md#access-control-policies) to learn how to write these expressions.
+If the read policy evaluates to `false` for the logged-in user, the local data attribute's value will be `null`.

-To add Local data to an entity you can write a custom Base Entity post event subscriber listening to the post event of the base entity, which is triggered after the entity data is retrieved from the backend:
+To set the values of local data attributes, you can write a custom Base Entity post event subscriber.
+It is triggered after the entity's source data is retrieved from the backend:

 ```php
 class PersonPostEventSubscriber implements EventSubscriberInterface